Home Bartending 101: Make Better Drinks At Home

 Finally, you now have your spanking bar accessories and equipment with you, carefully organized and stocked in your shiny new mini bar.
 The wines and spirits are prominently displayed and even your countertop is gleaming with endless nights of drinking possibilities with friends or by your lonesome, whatever mood you are in.

-But a wonderful undertaking such as this requires some pretty basic home bar rules that you should live by to make the best out of your home bar experience.
+But a wonderful undertaking such as this requires some pretty basic home bar rules or tips that you should live by to make the best out of your home bar experience.
 Here are some basic rules we’ve created for you.
 Don’t be afraid to add some more as you get more and more familiar with your mini bar and its contents.

 As with most things, your final decision ultimately reflects your own desires.
 The same goes with choosing which alcohol to stock up on in your home bar.
 Sure, this can be a bit tricky as the list of must-haves is practically endless.